Tips for Carrying Clothes for Ladakh Trip

 How to prepare for Leh Ladakh trip?

-Preparing for the Ladakh trip requires planning, patience and reading some good articles on Devil On Wheels blog.
+Preparing for the Ladakh trip requires planning, patience, and reading some good articles on Discover with Dheeraj blog.
 This article helps you with what clothes should you pack for a Leh Ladakh trip.
 You can also refer to Ladakh’s main menu on this website for all the answers you need to prepare for a successful Ladakh trip.

 What clothes to wear in Leh Ladakh in January?